reefactor/brainfood_reference/README.md

 Fluidity is the way to an empty mind.
 You must free your ambitious mind and learn the art of dying.
 > -- Striking Thoughts: Bruce Lee's Wisdom for Daily Living (2000) edited by John Little

+> You are only secure if you can lose your fortune without the additional worse insult of having to become humble.
+> -- The bed of Procrustes: philosophical and practical aphorisms by Nassim Taleb

 Christian: [Ars moriendi](https://en.wikipedia.org/wiki/Ars_moriendi).